fraley/rota/howto/welcome.md

 # Goalies Do Not RSVP
 [POC](#poc) arranges for goalies in advance and RSVPs for goalies.
-Tue and Fri have regular goalies that are marked IN on invite when it goes out.
+We have regular goalies that are marked IN on invite when it goes out.
-When a substitute is needed, Ken Gudan (Tues and Fri) or Daniel Garaycochea (Sat) will contact goalies directly as soon as they know we need subs.
+When a substitute is needed, Ken Gudan (Tues and Fri) or Daniel Garaycochea (Sat) will contact goalies directly.
 Ken and Daniel handle the RSVPs for goalies in sportgo.

 # Skater Flake Rule